LeonardMK/LeonardMK/README.md

 Hey I am Leonard,

-I don't know whether people read this, however, I am using this repository mainly for private projects.
+I don't know whether people read this.
+However, I am using this repository mainly for private projects.

 Topics I can talk about all day are
 - Statistics.
 - Causal Inference.